nchucvml/DEFNetwork/README.md

 ![image](https://github.com/nchucvml/DEFNetwork/blob/main/experiments.PNG)

-### Because our medical dataset cannot be released, we utilize an open source dataset for demonstration.
+Because our medical dataset cannot be released, we utilize an open source dataset for demonstration in the following.

 ### Important Note: DEF Network is suitable for higher resolution (at least hundreds by hundreds) image datasets.

 ## Reference